okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 * The `id`, `created`, `lastUpdated`, and `_links` properties are available after an IdP is created.

-* `issuerMode` indicates which url Okta uses in the request to the social IdP.
+* `issuerMode` indicates which URL Okta uses in the request to the social IdP.
 The `CUSTOM_URL` option is visible only if you have a custom URL domain configured.

     * If set to `ORG_URL`, then in the authorize request to the social IdP, Okta uses the Okta org's original domain URL (`https://${yourOktaDomain}`) as the domain in the `redirect_uri`.

     * If set to `CUSTOM_URL`, then in the authorize request to the social IdP, Okta uses the custom domain URL as the domain in the `redirect_uri`.

-    * If set to `DYNAMIC`, then in the authorize request to the social IdP, Okta uses the custom domain URL as the domain in the `redirect_uri` if the request was made from the custom domain URL, else Okta uses the Okta org's original domain URL if the request was made from the Okta org domain.
+    * If set to `DYNAMIC`, then in the authorize request to the social IdP, Okta uses the custom domain URL as the domain in the `redirect_uri` if the request was made from the custom domain URL.
+Otherwise, Okta uses the Okta org's original domain URL if the request was made from the Okta org domain.

   All new social IdPs use the `DYNAMIC` issuerMode by default.
-All existing social IdPs continue to use either `ORG_URL` or `CUSTOM_URL`, whichever issuerMode they were configured with, so that existing integrations with the social IdP continue to work as before.
+All existing social IdPs continue to use the `issuerMode` they were configured with (`ORG_URL` or `CUSTOM_URL`).
 You can change this value in any social IdP through the API or Admin Console.

 * The [Protocol object](#protocol-object) (`protocol`) and [Policy object](#policy-object) (`policy`) are dependent on the specific [type](#identity-provider-type) (`type`) of IdP used.